mtclark0518/project-1/README.md

 		move around the game space
 		vanish off game space if not hit by the player within a certain interval

-	Scoring
+3. Scoring
 		Scores are kept and displayed to the user.
 		After two rounds the scores are compared the winner is posted via an alert popup

-	Language Use
+4. Language Use
 		This will be completed entirely via front end technologies (html, css and jquery).
 Complicated use of functions such as setInterval, setTimeout, Math.{...} present the most obvious challenges.

-	Detecting a Hit
+5. Detecting a Hit
 		User triggers a keyup function on the spacebar, signifying a "shot" At the time this event triggers, user is aiming via cursor position.
-Hovering over the target.
-			If hovering over an element with class ".target" it will add the class ".hit" to the element (which will impact style) If the hovered element does not have the class ".target", It will register shot as a miss.(total shots will be tracked for stretch goals).
+Hovering over the target. a.If hovering over an element with class ".target" a1.it will add the class ".hit" to the element (which will impact style) a2.If the hovered element does not have the class ".target", It will register shot as miss.(total shots will be tracked for stretch goals).

 ---